TubercularOx/darkhaunter/Geekery/tarquin.md

 >
 > EDIT: Wrecan is technically a Crusader so there's still some flexibility in each category anyway.

-This response has sometimes been read as a rejection, but Rich’s comment doesn’t actually disqualify the Swordsage theory, it simply states he wasn’t aware of it.
-His edit appears to respond directly to the question, "Does this nix 'Tarquin is a Swordsage'?"
+This response has sometimes been read as a rejection, but Rich’s comment doesn’t actually disqualify the Swordsage theory, it simply states he wasn’t aware of it.&#x20;

+His edit appears to respond directly to the question, "Does this nix 'Tarquin is a Swordsage'?"&#x20;

 The answer it gives is, essentially, "No."

 This is enough for the Geekery thread, for which the premise is that Rich is following the rules as much as possible, even if that wasn’t his original goal as a storyteller.